Crew |'Krü| - A group of Drake students of color who stand together to support each other's success, academic excellence, and leadership growth.

-The Crew Scholars Program application deadline is January 15.
-We will notify applicants of acceptance by March 1.
+The Crew Scholars Program application deadline is January 17, 2022 at 11:59pm.
+We will notify applicants of acceptance by April 1, 2022.

 Once you’re part of the Crew, all scholars pledge to graduate from Drake and to provide positive encouragement and support to fellow Crew members.
 You'll also commit to participating in each component of the program.